 The Village’s Zoning Ordinance is available online and may be found in Chapter 62 of the Village Code.
-For zoning classifications, please visit the Documents and Forms page and download the Zoning Map.
-For more information about zoning regulations, please contact the Building and Planning Department at (708) 485-7344 option 3.
+To check what zoning district a property is in, visit the Community Portal.

 Yes – for further explanation refer to the Village Code of Ordinances on the Village website, Section 54-325.